fschrader1992/nix-odML-converter/README.md

 - Values of type `URL`, `person`, and `text` are treated as strings
 - Values of type `datetime`, `date`, and `time` are converted to string representations
 - Values of type `binary` are discarded

+# NIX (Neuroscience information exchange) format

+The NIX data model allows to store fully annotated scientific datasets, i.e. the data together with its metadata within the same container.
+Our aim is to achieve standardization by providing a common/generic data structure for a multitude of data types.

+The source code of the core python library is freely available on [GitHub](https://github.com/G-Node/nixpy) and can be installed via the Python package manager `pip` by typing `pip install nixio`.

+More information about the project including related projects as well as tutorials and examples can be found at our odML [project page](https://g-node.github.io/nix/).

+# odML (Open metaData Markup Language) format

+The open metadata Markup Language is a file based format (XML, JSON, YAML) for storing metadata in an organised human- and machine-readable way. odML is an initiative to define and establish an open, flexible, and easy-to-use format to transport metadata.

+The source code of the core library is freely available on [GitHub](https://github.com/G-Node/python-odml) and can be installed via the Python package manager `pip` by typing `pip install odml`.

+More information about the project including related projects as well as tutorials and examples can be found at our odML [project page](https://g-node.github.io/python-odml/).